Akshays-2006/RAG_Spider_task_2A/README.md

 * Embeds the question using the same model (all-mpnet-base-v2)

 * Retrieves top similar chunks from ChromaDB

+Also a video showing the working of UI is also added

 * Prints similarity scores in the terminal